First-Time Homebuyer Tax Credit Explained

 With the cost of living increasing, for many Americans, buying a first home has become less attainable than some years ago.

-The First-Time Homebuyer Act of 2021, introduced in April 2021, is one measure aimed at helping people get onto the property ladder.
+The First-Time Homebuyer Act of 2021, proposed in April 2021, is one measure aimed at helping people get onto the property ladder.
 Under this new bill, eligible buyers would be able to claim a first-time homebuyer tax credit worth up to $15,000.
-In this informative article, we’ll explain who could benefit from this tax credit and how to find out if you’re eligible for the scheme.

-What Does the New Act Mean for Buyers?
+What Does the Act Mean for Buyers?

-The First-Time Homebuyer Act of 2021 was introduced by Congress in April 2021.
-Many aspects of the bill are based on a similar bill brought in by Congress in 2008 as part of The Housing and Economic Recovery Act of 2008.
+Many aspects of the bill are based on a similar bill brought in by Congress in 2008 as part of The Housing and Economic Recovery Act of 2008

 The 2008 act allowed eligible buyers to access an interest-free loan up to the value of $8,000 to help them to buy their first home.
 For those who bought their property in 2008, the loan was repaid over a 15-year period, but buyers who purchased their home in 2009 or 2010 were exempt from paying back the tax credit.